 We check references before hiring, but we do not do a full criminal background check for all of our movers.

 Our employees are all full-time and most have been with us a minimum of 6-12 months, if not more.
 We value our reputation more than anything, so we are very particular about who we hire and who we send out to represent our company.
-I can guarantee that you will be happy with the crews work ethic and trustworthiness when you meet them and see how they treat your stuff and conduct themselves.
+We are confident that you will be happy with the professionalism, work ethic and trustworthiness of our crew members.

 Our workers are all full-time employees of Eager Beaver Moving.
 We do not source labor from temp agencies, as it is painfully obvious when we arrive at the job and they do not know what they’re doing.
 Of course we do hire new employees frequently, and they don’t learn the entire job on the first day, so there is a learning curve as with any job, but we try to provide the best training in order to bring them up to speed as quickly as possible to become professional movers with our high standards.